 After getting involved with mental health advocacy during my undergraduate career, I found I was extremely passionate about helping people overcome the obstacles associated with mental illness.
 I became very passionate about destigmatizing mental illness and wanting people to feel confident with who they are as well as feel empowered to change their story.
 Being able to do this kind of work in the mental health field isn’t possible without a degree and after two years of trying to do the advocacy work in the community after graduating from undergrad, I felt compelled to take the leap!
 The small class size and individual attention were big draws for me.
 Collaboration with students happened almost constantly, especially in the last year of the program where the internship class was just a space to collaborate and bounce ideas off of classmates and the professor.
 Between receiving feedback and doing role plays, the communication within the program happened constantly.
 As for collaboration there, I worked on a multidisciplinary team and the collaboration was constant, which was a great preparation for the workforce.
 Regis offered a variety of opportunities to meet future employers throughout the program as well.
 When I was having a tough time keeping balance, my professors were always more than happy to listen to me because they knew what I was going through when not everyone in my life did.

 My studies at Regis has provided me the opportunity to expand my skillset into other functions and into positions of increased responsibility and influence.
 While pursuing my degree at Regis there were several different types of opportunities available for networking and collaborating.
 The most impactful opportunity was attending classes on campus and building relationships with peers pursuing the same or similar degrees.
 Regis also enabled opportunities to network with other professionals by being members of organizations such as MassBio and MDG, with some events hosted on campus.
 I am a scientist in the biotech field.
 Some days I am on troubleshooting duty in lab and other days I am at my desk reviewing and authoring reports.
-Over the next 5 years my professional aspirations are to continue supporting projects that will improve the lives of people by providing high quality research and clinical data.
+Over the next five years my professional aspirations are to continue supporting projects that will improve the lives of people by providing high quality research and clinical data.

 I wanted the best program, the best opportunities, and the best fit for me.
 Regis is on the map because of their fantastic nursing program.
-I looked at the clinical placements I could possibly get, the location in Boston, MA (originally from CA this is huge for me), the accelerated speed (I did not want to be in school for another 6-7 years), and the opportunity to get a bachelor's and master's through a direct entry program.
+I looked at the clinical placements I could possibly get, the location in Boston, MA (originally from CA this is huge for me), the accelerated speed (I did not want to be in school for another six to seven years), and the opportunity to get a bachelor's and master's through a direct entry program.
 I could not ask for more.
 With my cohort, our best form of networking and collaborating is with each other or our professors/clinical instructors.
 The nursing cohort is so small that they all became my friends as well and the people I met living on campus were critical in being my support system.
 I could always find someone who understood, or was willing to listen me out.
 The welcoming environment was unexpected but so meaningful to someone who was in a completely new environment.
 Our instructors are amazing.
 I think the majority of them genuinely want to help us succeed and be great nurses.
 I appreciate that when I have approached a few about questions or mentorship, they are always available to help.
 I think our location is also underappreciated.
 We are in a location with so many healthcare professionals that making connections appears easy enough.

 Having graduated with a Bachelor of Arts in Psychology, I was quite aware of the few career paths this degree could take you down.
 Knowing a graduate degree would open many more doors, I was driven to continue my education.